Evaaaaaaa/Learn2Relax/README.md

 - Download and install [Docker application](https://docs.docker.com/get-docker/) to create a containerized application for the inference demo.
 If you are new to Docker, here’s a [quickstart guide](https://docs.docker.com/get-started/).

 ## Data

-eded data is retrieved from [Dreaddit: A Reddit Dataset for Stress Analysis in Social Media](https://arxiv.org/abs/1911.00133).

 Picture below shows words similarities in the dataset.
 <img src="figs/similar_words.png" width="1000">